commatalk/commapluscoin/contrib/devtools/README.md

 check-doc.py
 ============

-Check if all commapluscoinnd line args are documented.
+Check if all command line args are documented.
 The return value indicates the number of undocumented args.

 github-merge.py